katvef/katve-blog/content/pages/about.md

 and hopefully will find out if I have any other personality disorders or similar.
 I have an ADHD diagnosis and have always been a bit weird, so this isn't surprising to me, I have even suspected I have something more severe for a good while.
 I go by any pronouns, but prefer "she" and "they".
-I have always been called a boy and I *partly* identify with that at times, but not others so "he" is fine too.
+I have always been called a boy and I *partly* identify as male at times so "he" is fine too.
 Neopronouns are a bit alien thing to me, but you can't say you don't like something if you haven't tried, right?

 > *Where should be me, I find a ceaseless void filled with cries for help and screams of pain.*
 >